Hopelessly Waiting for Change

 Key Definition: Procrastination

-Postponing our delaying action.
+Procrastination is postponing or delaying action.
 Chronic procrastination interferes with dream fulfillment and stagnates growth.

 Greatness Can't Wait